What is the Directing Lab?

 - Year-round support from Film Independent

-Past Directing Lab projects include: Robbie Pickering’s Natural Selection (Winner SXSW Grand Jury Prize, Audience Award); Cherien Dabis’ Amreeka, (2009 Sundance Film Festival, FIPRESCI Award Winner at 2009 Cannes Film Festival); Tina Mabry’s Mississippi Damned (Grand Jury Award 2009 Outfest Film Festival, 2009 Slamdance Film Festival); Suzi Yoonessi’s Dear Lemon Lima, (2009 Los Angeles Film Festival); Jennifer Phang’s Half Life (2008 Sundance Film Festival); Scott Prendergast’s Kabluey (2007 Los Angeles Film Festival); and Mario de la Vega’s Robbing Peter (2005 Spirit Award Nominee) and Sheldon Candis’ LUV (2012 Sundance Film Festival).
+Robbie Pickering’s Natural Selection (SXSW Grand Jury Prize, Audience Award Winner); Cherien Dabis’ Amreeka, (Sundance Film Festival 2009, Cannes Film Festival 2009 FIPRESCI Award Winner); Tina Mabry’s Mississippi Damned (Outfest Film Festival 2009 Grand Jury Award, Slamdance Film Festival 2009); Suzi Yoonessi’s Dear Lemon Lima, (Los Angeles Film Festival 2009); Jennifer Phang’s Half Life (Sundance Film Festival 2008); Scott Prendergast’s Kabluey (Los Angeles Film Festival 2007); and Mario de la Vega’s Robbing Peter (Spirit Award 2005 Nominee) and Sheldon Candis’ LUV (Sundance Film Festival 2012).

 How to Apply:

+A maximum of eight projects will be selected for the lab.
 To be eligible, you must be attached as the director of a feature-length narrative film.
 Directing teams are welcome to apply together.
-Applicants must submit the online application, which includes:
+Applicants must submit the following materials for consideration:

 - Cover Letter explaining your interest in the Directing Lab